 Maya’s seashell quest was different.
 She had the goal before we even left Austin of finding a sand dollar while she was in Surfside.
 She didn’t search rigorously, but every day she was at the beach, she would keep her eye out for them.
 By the last day, she had not yet succeeded, and Herbie told her that if he found one, she could have it.
 Then, as we were walking home from our last beach visit of the trip, he found one!
 It was only about 3/4 of a sand dollar, but if anything that was even more interesting because you could get a good look at its internal structure.
 True to his word, he gave it to Maya.

 On our way home Friday, we stopped by the Brazoria National Wildlife Refuge.
-We drove around the loop, checking out crocodiles and various ducks and other water birds.
+We drove around the loop, checking out alligators and various ducks and other water birds.
 I wish we knew our waterfowl better and my resident bird expert (Maya) was only half interested.
 Had we been out walking, I think she’d have been more engaged.
 Later on, when we stopped at the visitor center and walked the little boardwalk trail, she was in full wildlife spotter mode.
 We saw a little purple gallinule family, a very fancy red-winged blackbird, and as we were leaving, Maya saw what she thought was a snake in the water.
-Turns out, it was actually a very small crocodile.
-(The crocodiles we spotted were given names too: Little Snap, Chompy, Fireback.)
+Turns out, it was actually a very small alligator.
+(The alligators we spotted were given names too: Little Snap, Chompy, Fireback.)

 Two days after we got back, we celebrated Father’s Day.
 All of us were pretty worn out, so it was low key.
 We placed a delivery order with Jeni’s Splendid Ice Cream.
 I grilled our home-grown shishito peppers and some ribeyes.
 The kids used their bounty of Surfside seashells and some canvas and various other materials and made Sean two really neat looking pieces of art.
 Ian wanted to make a galaxy; Maya wanted to make the big beach at Surfside.
 I think they both succeeded.